griffithlab/pVACtools/docs/pvacseq/frequently_asked_questions.rst

   It is generally faster to make IEDB calls using a local install of IEDB than using the IEDB web API.
 It is, therefore, recommended to use a local IEDB install for any in-depth analysis.
+You should either install IEDB locally yourself or use the pvactools docker image that includes it.

 There are a number of factors that determine the number of IEDB calls to be made: